RAGtifier: Evaluating RAG Generation Approaches of State-of-the-Art RAG Systems for the SIGIR LiveRAG Competition

 \section{Abstract}

 Retrieval-Augmented Generation (RAG) enriches Large Language Models (LLMs) by combining their internal, parametric knowledge with external, non-parametric sources, with the goal of improving factual correctness and minimizing hallucinations.
 The LiveRAG 2025 challenge explores RAG solutions to maximize accuracy on DataMorgana's QA pairs, which are composed of single-hop and multi-hop questions.
 The challenge provides access to sparse OpenSearch and dense Pinecone indices of the Fineweb 10BT dataset.
 It restricts model use to LLMs with up to 10B parameters and final answer generation with Falcon-3-10B.
 A judge-LLM assesses the submitted answers along with human evaluators.
 By exploring distinct retriever combinations and RAG solutions under the challenge conditions, our final solution emerged using \mbox{InstructRAG} in combination with a Pinecone retriever and a BGE reranker.
-Our solution achieved a correctness score of $1.13$ and a faithfulness score of $0.55$, placing fourth in the SIGIR 2025 LiveRAG Challenge\footnote{Non-final LLM scoring rankings from the organizer.
-[Accessed 22-05-2025]}.
+Our solution achieved a correctness score of $1.13$ and a faithfulness score of $0.55$ in the non-human evaluation, placing it overall in third place in the SIGIR 2025 LiveRAG Challenge \cite{carmel2025sigir2025liverag}.
 The RAGtifier code is publicly available\footnote{https://git.l3s.uni-hannover.de/liverag/ragtifier}.

 \if 0 Retrieval-Augmented Generation (RAG) enriches Large Language Models (LLMs) by combining their internal, parametric knowledge with external, non-parametric sources, aiming to improve factual correctness and minimize hallucinations.
 The LiveRAG 2025 challenge investigates RAG solutions for maximizing accuracy on DataMorgana's QA pairs, including multi-hop questions.
 Participants were given sparse OpenSearch and dense Pinecone indices of the \mbox{Fineweb-10BT} dataset, with solutions constrained to small LLMs (up to 10B parameters) and final answer generation by \mbox{Falcon-3-10B}.
 Evaluation will be based on a judge-LLM and additional human assessment.
 We explored various retriever combinations and RAG solutions under the terms of the challenge, which formed our final solution of using InstructRAG in combination with a Pinecone retriever and a BGE reranker. \fi